Wildcard SSL Certificate for Second-Level Subdomain – Is It Possible?

 • Products.store.yourwebsite.com

-A multi-level wildcard SSL certificate with the common name ‘*.store.yourwebsite.com’ can secure all of these subdomains.
+A multi-level wildcard SSL certificate with the common name ‘*.store.yourwebsite.com’ can secure all these subdomains.

 Key Features of Multi-Domain Wildcard Certificate